-The submitted documentation does not include any form of structural survey for the subject building: however an inspection by the case officer did not reveal there to be any immediately evident major structural faults, and the existing corrugated metal roof could be replaced with slate as proposed if the owner wished to make good the existing property.
+The submitted documentation does not include any form of structural survey for the subject building; however, inspection by officers and the Site Panel did not reveal there to be any immediately evident major structural faults.
+The existing corrugated metal roof could be replaced with slate as proposed if the owner wished to make good the existing property.
 No major concern is therefore raised in respect of the condition of the building.